 To avoid confusion, the International Children’s Continence Society has defined enuresis as wetting that occurs at night, whereas they no longer refer to daytime incontinence as diurnal enuresis.

-Psychological or psychiatric factors, once thought to play a causal role, are now considered to be either a consequence of enuresis or comorbidity.
+Once thought to play a causal role, psychological or psychiatric factors are now considered to be either a consequence of enuresis or comorbidity.

 Other Conditions associated with nocturnal enuresis include:

 - Urethral obstruction

 - Diabetes insipidus

 - Disorders of sleep arousal